cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-topology/topology-definition.md

 ### net_mappings

 The list of net_mappings.
-A net_mapping is used to connect host to network.
+A net_mapping is used to connect the host to the network.
 Each host should be connected to one network (more are possible but not recommended).
 A net_mapping has the following attributes.

 * **host**: name of host defined in [hosts](#hosts)
 * **network**: name of the network defined in [networks](#networks)